Frequently Asked Questions

 - Morgan & Brother Manhattan Storage Co.

 The storage companies listed above are recommended by Columbia University's Morningside campus.
-The CUMC Office of Housing Services has no affiliation with any of these companies and has provided this information solely for your convenience.
+The CUIMC Office of Housing Services has no affiliation with any of these companies and has provided this information solely for your convenience.

 Learn about mailroom locations and mail addresses on our Moving In page.

 Please see the door attendants in Towers 1, 2, and 3 to borrow a hand-truck or dolly.
-You must provide a CUMC ID.
+You must provide a CUIMC ID.
 While door attendants in other buildings cannot offer this resource, residents of other buildings are welcome to request a hand-truck or dolly at Towers 1, 2, and 3.

 All furnished rooms are provided with a twin extra-long bed, desk, bookshelf, chair, and dresser.
 154 Haven Ave. studios have full-size beds, and 390 Fort Washington Ave. studios have full-size Murphy beds.
 Read more on our rates page.